hashicorp/design-system/website/docs/getting-started/for-designers/partials/setup-guide.md

 ![Opening the library selection menu](/assets/getting-started/designers/enable-libraries.png)

-Once a library has been enabled in your project you'll have access to it's components from the [assets panel](https://help.figma.com/hc/en-us/articles/360038663994-Name-and-organize-components#assetspanel) or via the [resources panel](https://help.figma.com/hc/en-us/articles/360039150413-Swap-components-and-instances#quick-insert) with the hotkey `shift + i`.
+Once a library has been enabled in your project you’ll have access to it’s components from the [assets panel](https://help.figma.com/hc/en-us/articles/360038663994-Name-and-organize-components#assetspanel) or via the [resources panel](https://help.figma.com/hc/en-us/articles/360039150413-Swap-components-and-instances#quick-insert) with the hotkey `shift + i`.

 Styles published by a library are available in the **layer styles panel** on the right side of the application window.